A Harbin Clinic electrophysiologist can apply an array of procedures to address heart rhythm disorders successfully.

 Your test will be performed in a “cath lab.”
 You undress, put on a hospital gown or sheet, and lie on an exam table.
 An intravenous (IV) line put into your arm delivers fluids and medications during the test.
 The medication makes you groggy, but not unconscious.
 Patches called electrodes are put on your chest.
 The electrodes monitor your heart’s electrical signals during the test.
 A blood pressure cuff on your arm also regularly takes your blood pressure.

 The doctor makes a small incision (usually in the groin) for the catheter.
 The groin area will be numbed so you shouldn’t feel pain, but you may feel some pressure as the catheter is inserted.
 If the doctor delivers electrical signals to your heart, you might feel your heart racing or pounding.
 You won’t be fully asleep, so during the test your doctor or nurse might ask you questions.
-Afterwards you may be in the hospital overnight, but most people have a fairly rapid recovery.
+Afterward, you may be in the hospital overnight, but most people have a fairly rapid recovery.